Chaebol: Formation and boom

 Government-chaebol cooperation was essential to the subsequent economic growth and astounding successes that began in the early 1960s.
 Driven by the urgent need to turn the economy away from consumer goods and light industries toward heavy, chemical, and import-substitution industries, political leaders and government planners relied on the ideas and cooperation of chaebol leaders.
 The government provided the blueprints for industrial expansion; the chaebol realized the plans.
 However, the chaebol-led industrialization accelerated the monopolistic and oligopolistic concentration of capital and economically profitable activities in the hands of a limited number of conglomerates.

 Park used the chaebol as a means of economic growth.
 Exports were encouraged, reversing Rhee's policy of reliance on imports.
 Performance quotas were established.

 Chaebols were able to grow because of two factors: foreign loans and special favours.
 Access to foreign technology also was critical to the growth of the chaebol through the 1980s.
 Under the guise of "guided capitalism", the government selected companies to undertake projects and channelled funds from foreign loans.
 The government guaranteed repayment should a company be unable to repay its foreign creditors.
 Additional loans were made available from domestic banks.
 In the late 1980s, chaebols dominated the industrial sector and were especially prevalent in manufacturing, trading, and heavy industries.

 Chaebols experienced tremendous growth beginning in the early 1960s in connection with the expansion of South Korean exports.
 The growth resulted from the production of a diversity of goods rather than just one or two products.
 Innovation and the willingness to develop new product lines were critical.
 In the 1950s and early 1960s, chaebols concentrated on wigs and textiles; by the mid-1970s and 1980s, heavy, defence, and chemical industries had become predominant.
 While these activities were important in the early 1990s, real growth was occurring in the electronics and high-technology industries.
 Chaebols also were responsible for turning the trade deficit in 1985 into a trade surplus in 1986.
 The current account balance, however, fell from more than US$14 billion in 1988 to US$5 billion in 1989.

 Chaebols continued their explosive growth in export markets in the 1980s.
 By the late 1980s, they had become financially independent and secure, thereby eliminating the need for further government-sponsored credit and assistance.

+1990-present

 By the 1990s, South Korea was one of the largest newly industrialised countries and boasted a standard of living comparable to industrialized countries.